MattWestb/IKEA-TRADFRI-ICC-A-1-Module/README.md

 Then having the new bootloader in place it its only booting in bootloader mode thrue pressing the LigthingLink button (if using a controll device)(PA0 low) and poweron and then upload the EZSP from the bootloader over serial.

-Problem with NCP app loaded but crashing.
-Can being that 6.7.6.x NCP its too large for the MG with 256K flash or its problem with the port for RX and TX.
+Problem with NCP app loaded but crashing:
+Less likly its that the 6.7.6.x NCP its to large for the MG with 256K flash but Ikeas GW have larger OTA file.
+More likly its problem with the UART port for RX and TX its conflict with the external flash that using SPI.
+Tecnical SPI its using the USART ports maped to the external pins for MISO and MOSI.
+But the logick its a mess.

 #### Zigbee EmberZNet: ver 6.7.6.0: